gx-andrew/gx-andrew/README.md

 ---

 # Personal background
 Grew up in Myanmar, formally Burma.
 I am a passionate student programmer that is really into tech and all sorts of stuff.
-I usually like to do backend shit but since I joined AsopT Education charity, i have been learning designing and UI and css animations.
-As well as some networking stuff, like protocols, NATs and TLS, SSL encryption.
+I usually like to do backend shit and all-things-linux.
-RIght now, i am currently working at https://github.com/ASOP-digital but i plan to take an internship at ACE co.ltd soon.
+RIght now, i am currently working at https://github.com/ASOP-digital full time and have a part-time/internship at https://z.com/mm/en

 ---
 # Skiils and tools